Keeping Music Fun for Babies and Toddlers - set up your own Group!

-So, here is an idea we want to share with you - if you want to combine music and socialising but without the pressure of having to commit money...
+So, here is an idea I want to share with you - if you want to combine music and socialising but without the pressure of having to commit money...

 START YOUR OWN GROUP

-Kate runs a free weekly music class with parents in her local area.
-She inherited the group from a friend who moved away, who had in turn also inherited it (and so on, and so on!).
+I run a free weekly music class with parents in her local area.
+I inherited the group from a friend who moved away, who had in turn also inherited it (and so on, and so on!).

 • Members take turns to host the class at home, within a local area so no one has to drive too far.
 The organiser manages the scheduling, basically co-ordinating the people who have volunteered to host.